-It is time for shippers to start meticulously measuring their on-time delivery performance.
-Indeed, many shippers either do not have the data to measure their on-time delivery performance or do not know how to go about it.
-Further, even if they do measure on-time performance, they do not trust the results.
-Worse, even if they do measure correctly, they often struggle with conducting an effective root cause analysis to take corrective actions.
+Indeed, many shippers either lack the data to assess their delivery performance or are unsure how to proceed.
+What’s more, even when on-time performance is measured, they doubt the results due to poor data quality.
+Worse, even if they do measure correctly, many shippers struggle with conducting an effective root cause analysis to take corrective actions.

-To help shippers improve their on-time delivery, in this article I’ll detail common mistakes with measuring on time delivery performance.
-Also, I’ll detail the 5 best data analytics practices to accurately measure on time delivery.
+In this article, I’ll detail common mistakes with measuring on time delivery performance.
+Indeed, measuring OTD may seem easy, but it has many pitfalls.
+So, join me as I detail the 5 best data analytics practices to accurately measure on time delivery.
 Lastly and more importantly, find out how to use on-time delivery data to identify root causes of delivery failure and take corrective action.

 Common Mistakes When Measuring eCommerce On Time Delivery.